masonsherbs/GolfLab/README.md

 1. Make sure you're in the project directory: cd /Users/masonsherburne/Documents/GitHub/GolfLab

-2. Start the React app dev server: npm start
+2. Start the app:

-3. Run express Backend for API requests: npm run server
+npm run dev

-4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)
+3. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)

 The page will reload if you make edits.
 You will also see any lint errors in the console.